pagecall/pagecall-android-sdk/README.md

 <uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS" />
 ```

+The current version of this SDK does not detect when a user denies permissions.
+Please ensure that permissions are granted before entering a room.

 ## Support

 For any issues, bug reports, or feature requests, please open an issue in this repository or contact our support team at support@pagecall.com.